Kardbord/Boxes/README.md

 layers as OCI images in GitHub Container Registry (GHCR) and serves a small JSON index from GitHub Pages.

-1. **Build** — The hub app (`io.github.kardbord.dev`) and all extensions are built in parallel by AetherPak's reusable publish workflow, driven by the committed `flatpak/aetherpak-apps.yaml` config.
+1. **Build** — The hub app (`io.github.kardbord.dev`) is built and published first, followed by parallel builds of all extensions driven by the committed `flatpak/aetherpak-apps.yaml` config.
 2. **Publish** — Each package is pushed to GHCR as a signed OCI image.
 The index (`index/static`) is merged and reconciled against the registry, then deployed to GitHub Pages along with a landing page and `.flatpakref` files.